Semi-supervised Contrastive Learning Using Partial Label Information: Related Work

 \subsection{Data Augmentation}

 Data Augmentation artificially expands a training dataset by modifying examples using transformations that are believed not to affect the label.
 Image deformations and additive noise are common examples of such transformations \cite{cirecsan2010deep,Cubuk2019,simard2003best}.
 The most effective data augmentations may be specific to the learning task or dataset and driven by domain knowledge.
 Elastic distortions, scale, translation, and rotation are used in the majority of top performing MNIST models \cite{wan2013regularization,sato2015apac,simard2003best,ciregan2012multi}.
 Random cropping, mirroring, and color shifting are often used to augment natural images \cite{krizhevsky2012imagenet}.
 Recent work automatically selects effective data augmentation policies from a search space of image processing functions \cite{Cubuk2019}.
+Though data augmentation can provide useful variation which enable more generalizability, they only approximate the natural differences within a class which can impact a model.
+When partial label information is available where the labels themselves are not, the contrast between equivalent samples is more informative than artificial augmentations.